LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

     -   **`LoadBalancerArn`**: ARN of the load balancer to attach the listener.
     -   **`Protocol`** and **`Port`**: Specifies HTTP protocol and port 80 for listening.
     -   **`DefaultActions`**: Defines actions for forwarding requests to the target group.

 ### [3] Access
-Get the ALB DNS name from `print(f"Load Balancer DNS Name: {LoadBalancerDnsName}")`,  access the URL: http://\<load balancer dns name>/polls/, and output what you've got.
+Get the ALB DNS URLfrom `print(f"Load Balancer DNS Name: {LoadBalancerDnsName}")`,  now access its URL: http://24188516-elb-920225157.eu-north-1.elb.amazonaws.com/polls/, and output what you've got.

 **NOTE**: When you are done, delete the instance and ALB you created.
 <div style="page-break-after: always;"></div>